utmstack/Documentation/Data Sources/README.md

 # Data Sources in UTMStack

-The **Data Sources** section in UTMStack allows managing and monitoring data collectors from various devices and platforms.
+The **Data Sources** section in UTMStack allows managing and monitoring data origins from various devices, cloud services, and agents.
+These sources provide logs and security events for analysis and threat detection.
 The interface includes the following features:

 ## Filters
 - **Group**: Filter sources by assigned group.
-- **Type**: Filter by collector type (e.g., `generic`, `wineventlog`, `linux`).
+- **Type**: Filter by source type (e.g., `generic`, `wineventlog`, `linux`).
 - **Search in values**: Search sources by name or IP address.

 ## Sources Table
-The table displays detailed information for each source:
+The table displays detailed information for each data source:
 - **Status**: Indicates connection status:
   - `All connected`: All sources are connected.
-  - `Connected`: Source is connected and sending data.
+  - `Connected`: Source is active and sending data.
   - `Disconnected`: Source is offline or not sending data.
-- **Source**: Name or IP address of the source.
+- **Source**: Name or IP address of the origin.
-- **Types**: Collector type:
+- **Types**: Type of data source:
-  - `generic`: Generic data source.
+  - `generic`: General data origin.
-  - `wineventlog`: Windows event log collector.
+  - `wineventlog`: Windows event log source.
-  - `linux`: Linux log collector.
+  - `linux`: Linux log source.
 - **Last Input**: Date and time of the last received input.
 - **Action**: Manage each source:
   - Delete (`X`) a source.